Freely jointed chain models with extensible links: Results

 Lastly, the Lennard-Jones potential \cite{jones1924determinationii} can also be used as the link potential energy function \cite{zhao2021multiscale}.
 The scaled nondimensional potential energy function in this case is

 The asymptotic approaches are compared with the quadrature results for varying $\kappa$ in Fig.~\ref{fig-Lennard-jones}, where $\eta$ is scaled by $\eta_\mathrm{max}=12\varepsilon[(7/13)^{7/6} - (7/13)^{13/6}]$.
-Each asymptotic approach converges for large $\kappa$, but interestingly, the reduced asymptotic approach tends to match the quadrature approach more closely than the full asymptotic approach.
-This could mean that in this case, the full asymptotic approach provides an overestimate of the rotation-vibration coupling contribution for insufficiently large $\kappa$.
-Either way, it is indicative of the fact that, while an asymptotic approximation does typically improve as higher order terms are included, any given individual term has no guarantee of improving the approximation.
-The Lennard-Jones potential is escapable, so in Fig.~\ref{fig-Lennard-jones} we also observe the strain-stiffening pathology of the quadrature approach.
-Additionally, higher values of $\kappa$ are required for the approaches to converge in Fig.~\ref{fig-Lennard-jones} compared to the previous cases.
-This is because the nondimensional stiffness is nearly two orders of magnitude different from the nondimensional energy scale (i.e. $\kappa=72\varepsilon$), so $\kappa$ must be quite large for $\varepsilon$ to also be large.
-This further clarifies that the steep potential requirement is characterized by both a high stiffness and a high energy scale.
+Each asymptotic approach converges for large $\kappa$, but interestingly, observe that the reduced asymptotic approach tends to match the quadrature approach more closely than the full asymptotic approach.
+The Lennard-Jones potential is escapable, so the strain-stiffening pathology of the quadrature approach is also observed in Fig.~\ref{fig-Lennard-jones}; these two observations are related.
+Since the nondimensional stiffness is nearly two orders of magnitude different from the nondimensional energy scale (i.e. $\kappa=72\varepsilon$), $\kappa$ must be quite large for $\varepsilon$ to also be sufficiently large to consider the potential steep.
+This results in higher values of $\kappa$ being required for the approaches to converge in Fig.~\ref{fig-Lennard-jones} compared to the previous cases.
+Note that the quadrature approach is not necessarily accurate for lower values of $\kappa$, so the reduced asymptotic approach matching more closely in Fig.~\ref{fig-Lennard-jones} could be misleading.
+As shown next in Sec.~\ref{sec-error}, i.e. Fig.~\ref{fig-error}, the full asymptotic approach is actually more accurate in this case once $\kappa$ is sufficiently large.
+To further analyze the steep potential requirement, one can consider an opposing case where the energy scale is high but the stiffness is low, or even zero: the square-well potential \cite{mcq}.
+The asymptotic approach cannot be applied at all in this case, even though the results do approach that of the reference system (FJC) as the potential narrows (see Appendix~\ref{appsw}).